W.A Franke College of Forestry and Conservation

 - Resource Conservation; and

-- Ecological Restoration.
+- Ecosystem Science and Restoration.

 These majors provide a strong foundation in knowledge about natural systems, science, analytical skills, and policy, but each is tailored to the specialized needs of a particular career track or research discipline in the natural resources management professions.
 Students have an opportunity to emphasize the disciplinary concentration of their choosing, but all students will receive a balance of ecological, physical, and social sciences.